What I learned from a watercolour workshop with David Poxon

 In August 2019 I organised a watercolour workshop with David Poxon R.I.
 N.W.S.

-Last year David was the moving force behind the first International Watercolour Masters Exhibition, held in Shropshire.
+David is the moving force behind the International Watercolour Masters Exhibition, held in Shropshire.
 It was here that we first talked about a workshop in Cambridge.
 He has taught his special watercolour techniques in many countries, and in various parts of the UK.
 But until last August, Cambridge had never had a watercolour workshop with David Poxon.

 I’m not going to write a details account of David’s painting techniques in this post.
 Aside from the ethical issues, the best you could possibly get from a second-hand written version would be watered-down, incomplete, and a far cry from the richness of the experience.
 If you want to learn how to paint using some of David’s techniques, far better to attend one of his workshops.
 Learn from the master because there’s nothing quite as good as that first-hand experience.

 I learned an enormous amount from David.
 Aspects of preparation, markmaking and brushwork gained in the workshop have enhanced my paintings practice.
 What I can say is that I learned a lot about creating subtle colourwork through building up layers of painting.
 It requires patience, skill and a delicate touch – something I hope to master if I keep working at it.
 Experience is everything once the initial lessons have been learned.
 More brush hours mean better results.

 David shared some really useful tips and techniques for making the preparation stage easier, helping the artist to get to the best stage faster: the stage we love – laying on the paint.
 He is enormously generous with his knowledge.
 Every attendee came away from the workshop with pages of notes and sheets of example paintings they had created under his guidance.
 David’s method of glazing with transparent watercolours creates a great sense of depth and perspective in a painting.